riscv-mcu/e203_hbirdv2/README.md

 * Integrate the APB interface peripherals(GPIO, I2C, UART, SPI, PWM) from [PULP Platform](https://github.com/pulp-platform) into Hummingbirdv2 SoC, these peripherals are implemented in System Verilog language, so it's easy for user to understand.
 * Add new development board(DDR200T) support for Hummingbirdv2 SoC.

+**Welcome to visit https://github.com/riscv-mcu/hbird-sdk/ to use software development kit for the Hummingbird E203.**

 Welcome to visit https://www.rvmcu.com/community-community.html to participate in the discussion of the Hummingbird E203.

 Welcome to visit http://www.rvmcu.com/ for more comprehensive information of availiable RISC-V MCU chips and embedded development.